-Identify, promote, and spread best practices in meeting the civil legal needs of the poor.

-All civil legal services providers across the country face the challenge of limited resources while seeking to address growing unmet needs and management challenges.
-Many of LSC's grantees have developed effective approaches to one or more areas of civil practice impacting the poor; many have also devised successful strategies for partnering with pro bono lawyers, law schools, and other providers to extend their work or otherwise enlarge responsiveness to clients and potential clients.
+Identify, promote, and spread best practices in meeting the civil legal needs of the poor All civil legal services providers across the country face the challenge of limited resources while seeking to address growing unmet needs and management challenges.
+Many of LSC's grantees have developed effective approaches to one or more areas of civil practice affecting the poor.
+Many grantees have also devised successful strategies for partnering with pro bono lawyers, law schools, and other providers to extend their work or otherwise increase responsiveness to clients and potential clients.

-Because of its unique position as the federally-created national organization in this field, LSC can and must lead an initiative to identify, share, and promote best practices among its grantees and other organizations in providing high-quality and effective legal information, advice, and representation.
-Best practices include approaches to particular issues, such as assistance in the face of mass foreclosures and the area of family law, as well as strategies for expanding access to legal services.
+Because of its unique position as the federally-created, national organization in this field, LSC can and must lead an initiative to identify, share, and promote best practices among its grantees and other organizations in providing high-quality and effective legal information, advice, and representation.
+Best practices include approaches to particular issues, such as assistance in the face of mass foreclosures and in the area of family law, as well as strategies for expanding access to legal services.
+Best practices also involve acknowledging differences among grantees' client populations that may significantly affect the manner in which legal services are provided, but which may be difficult to quantify.
+Such variables include, among other things, geographical isolation, regional court practices, non-English language use, and distinct cultural communities.

-- Best practice identification: LSC's assessments of grantee programs will identify promising practices and vet them among other grantees to highlight approaches that warrant being named a "best practice."
-LSC will also solicit suggestions from grantees and other providers and funders to enlarge the pool of potential best practices, including those suggestions that may be made by its own Financial Oversight and Pro Bono Task Forces.
-This will also include the identification of those federal agencies that are most involved in the types of legal issues that LSC grantees handle for their clients so as to facilitate coordination with these agencies to better streamline responsiveness to the needs of clients. - Best practice resource: LSC will become a "go-to" place for collecting and sharing information about best practices in the provision of civil legal assistance.
-This should include enhancing web-based resources, including a user-friendly library tool that improves the accessibility, scope, currency, and use of the library currently maintained by LSC.
+• Best practice identification: LSC's assessments of grantee operations will identify promising practices and vet them among other grantees to highlight approaches that warrant being named a "best practice."
+In addition to the suggestions made by its own Fiscal Oversight and Pro Bono Task Forces, LSC will also solicit suggestions from grantees and other providers and funders to enlarge the pool of potential best practices.
+This will also include the identification of those federal agencies that are most involved in the types of legal issues that LSC grantees handle for their clients so as to facilitate coordination with these agencies to better streamline responsiveness to the needs of clients.

-- Best practice sharing: LSC will devise successful ways to share the best practices it identifies through the potential use of web tools, social media, conferences, and other techniques that grantees may find helpful in promoting dialogue and peer assessment. - Best practice expansion: LSC will develop benchmarks and spread the best practices it identifies.
+- Best practice resource: LSC will become a "go-to" place for collecting and sharing information about best practices in the provision of civil legal assistance.
+This should include enhancing web-based resources, including a user-friendly library tool that improves the accessibility, scope, currency, and use of the library currently maintained by LSC. - Best practice sharing: LSC will devise successful ways to share the best practices it identifies through the potential use of web tools, social media, conferences, and other techniques that grantees may find helpful in promoting dialogue and peer assessment. - Best practice expansion: LSC will develop benchmarks and share the best practices it identifies.